masumrpg/project_manager/README.md

-# Project Manager
+# Catatan Kaki

-Project Manager is a Flutter application for coordinating projects, notes, revisions, and todos through a streamlined interface connected to a remote API.
+Catatan Kaki is a Flutter application for coordinating projects, notes, revisions, and todos through a streamlined interface connected to a remote API.

 ## Key Features